vaquerizaslab/fanc/fanc-doc/api/interfaces/edges_interface.rst

     :end-before: end snippet edge iterator modify lazy

 This only works for files opened in append mode (:code:`mode='a'`), and will throw an error for files opened in read-only mode.
-The :func:`~kaic.matrix.LazyEdge.update` function ensures data is written to file after modifying it.
+The :func:`~fanc.matrix.LazyEdge.update` function ensures data is written to file after modifying it.

 .. warning::